Blu-ray Review: Joker

-While Ledger bagged an Academy Award for Best Supporting Actor, Phoenix will certainly be in consideration for a Best Actor nod (he won the Golden Globes version last night).
+While Ledger bagged an Academy Award for Best Supporting Actor, Phoenix will certainly be in consideration for a Best Actor nod (he won the Golden Globes version on Sunday).
 We were all in on his performance and physical transformation as he falls further and further away from being Arthur and turning into Joker.
-There isn’t a lot else for anyone else to do, though everyone in supporting roles turns in quality performances, particularly De Niro and Conroy.
+There isn’t a lot for anyone else to do, though everyone in supporting roles turns in quality performances, particularly De Niro and Conroy.

 There’s a very dark look to the film that we really enjoyed, including the cinematography of how the shots were framed and the way various buildings and parts of Gotham looked.
 We don’t typically dig down into the minutia of wardrobe and the like, but Arthur’s transformation really plays out in how he dresses and carries himself.
 Everything about it really drew us into that world, and even though a year is never mentioned it certainly carried a 1980s vibe.

-Joker can move a little slow at times, particularly in the first act where Arthur is trying to hold things together.
-It picks up steam once he leans into the crazy, though some will doubtless be put off by the film “deflecting” blame for Joker becoming a sociopath to external forces.
+Joker can move a little slow at times, particularly in the first act when Arthur is trying to hold things together.
+It picks up steam once he leans into the crazy, though no doubt some will be put off by the film “deflecting” blame for Joker becoming a sociopath to external forces.
 For us, we didn’t find him being portrayed in a particularly sympathetic way.

 THE BONUS FEATURES